mras0/mjs/doc/es5/es5.md

 - Annex E: 15.12: `JSON` object

 ## Done:
-- 11.1.5: Object Initialiser: Allow trailing comma
+- 11.1.5: Object Initialiser: Allow trailing comma and reserved words as keys

 ## Notes:
 - 7.1 Form Control Characters changed from ES1 -> ES3 -> ES5
 - 7.2 Handling of `<BOM>`
+- `IdentifierName` allowed in various places (i.e. `ReservedWord`s can be used as property names)